Chart Color Schemes

 Joondalup - Edgewater displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Joondalup - Edgewater, as per the latest Census evaluation, 69.5% of dwellings were houses while 30.5% comprised semi-detached homes, apartments and other dwellings.
-This contrasted with Perth metro's housing composition of 88.7% houses and 11.3% other dwellings.
-Home ownership in Joondalup - Edgewater stood at 28.8%, with mortgaged dwellings accounting for 38.1% and rented properties making up 33.2%.
-The median monthly mortgage repayment in the area was $1,820, lower than Perth metro's average of $2,080.
-Median weekly rent in Joondalup - Edgewater was $360, compared to Perth metro's $400.
-Nationally, Joondalup - Edgewater's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+The dwelling structure in Joondalup - Edgewater, as per the latest Census, consisted of 69.5% houses and 30.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Joondalup - Edgewater stood at 28.8%, with the remaining dwellings either mortgaged (38.1%) or rented (33.2%).
+The median monthly mortgage repayment was $1,820, lower than Perth metro's average of $2,080.
+The median weekly rent in Joondalup - Edgewater was recorded at $360, compared to Perth metro's $400.
+Nationally, Joondalup - Edgewater's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing